- Authoritative permission or approval that makes a course of action valid. See Synonyms at permission.

 - A consideration, influence, or principle that dictates an ethical choice.

-- A coercive measure adopted usually by several nations acting together against a nation violating international law.
+c.
+A coercive measure adopted usually by several nations acting together against a nation violating international law.

-Origin: Middle English, enactment of a law from
+Middle English enactment of a law from

-Origin: , from Old French, ecclesiastical decree
+Old French ecclesiastical decree from

 Latin sānctiō sānctiōn- binding law, penal sanction from sānctus holy

 Occasionally, a word can have contradictory meanings.
 Such a case is represented by sanction,

 which can mean both “to allow, encourage” and “to punish so as to deter.”
 Sanction

-is first recorded in the mid-1500s in the meaning “law, decree,” but not long after, in about 1635, it refers to “the penalty enacted to cause one to obey a law or decree.
+is first recorded in the mid-1500s in the meaning “law, decree.”
+Not long after, in the 1600s, it also came to be used to refer to the penalty enacted to cause one to obey a law or decree.
 From the noun, a verb sanction

 (meaning both “to remove dust from” and “to put dust on”) and trim